hyperledger-archives/sawtooth-docs-archive/generator/source/faq/consensus.rst

 Why is PoET SGX Byzantine Fault Tolerant?
 -----------------------------------------
-Because the PoET waiting time is enforced with an SGX enclave.
+Because the PoET waiting time is enforced with an Intel SGX enclave.
 There is also more defense-in-depth checks, but that doesn't make it BFT.
+What makes it BFT is the wait time enforcement with Intel SGX.
 In comparison, Bitcoin's PoW accomplishes the same thing with repeatedly hashing, which is effectively the same thing (although more wasteful) than PoET's trusted timer.
 For details, see the PoET 1.0 spec in the link above.

 Where is the PoET SGX Enclave configuration file?
 -------------------------------------------------

 It is at ``/etc/sawtooth/poet_enclave_sgx.toml`` .
-It is only for configuring PoET SGX Enclave, not the PoET CFT (PoET without SGX).
+It is only for configuring PoET SGX Enclave, not the PoET CFT (PoET without Intel SGX).
 A sample file is at
 https://github.com/hyperledger/sawtooth-poet/blob/master/sgx/packaging/poet_enclave_sgx.toml.example
 The configuration is documented at